spiral/docs/http/routing.md

 }
 ```

-Such approach allows you to use same route-set for multiple resource controllers.
+Such an approach allows you to use the same route-set for multiple resource controllers.

 ## Url Generation
 The router can generate Uri based on any given route and its parameters.